An Italian Group Is Accused Of Doing Cocaine On Live TV After Winning Eurovision

 The band addressed the accusations on their Instagram Story again later that evening.
 "We are really shocked about what some people are saying about Damiano doing drugs," they wrote.
 "We really are AGAINST drugs and we never used cocaine.
 We are ready to get tasted, cause we have nothing to hide.
 We are here to play our music and we are so happy about our Eurovision win and we wanna thank everyone for supporting us.
 Rock'n Roll never dies.
 We love you."

-The European Broadcast Union, which puts on the Eurovision contest, releeased a statement saying that they had in fact found broken glass around Måneskin's table.
+The European Broadcast Union, which puts on the Eurovision contest, released a statement saying that they had in fact found broken glass around Måneskin's table.
 "The band, their management and head of delegation have informed us that no drugs were present in the Green Room and explained that a glass was broken at their table and it was being cleared by the singer," the statement read.
 "The EBU can confirm broken glass was found after an on site check."
 However, they also said that the band would take a voluntary drug test after arriving back to Italy.
 "This was requested by them last night but could not be immediately organized by the EBU," the statement added.

 Whatever happened, it all sounds very rock and roll.